 - I will participate because I want to, not just because my parents or coaches want me to.

-- I will follow the rules and act in the spirit of debate.
+- I will follow all the rules and compete with integrity.

 - I will not force my child to participate in debate.